browserengineering/book/book/accessibility.md

 problem for users with injuries or disabilities in their hand---and also a problem for power users that prefer their keyboards.
 So ideally every browser feature should be accessible via the keyboard as well as the mouse.
-That includes both browser chrome interactions like going back, typing a URL, or quitting the browser, and also web page interactions such as submitting forms, typing in text areas, and navigating links.
+That includes browser chrome interactions like going back, typing a URL, or quitting the browser, and also web page interactions such as submitting forms, typing in text areas, and navigating links.